Key Takeaways:

 - What can I do if squatters move in?

-What are Squatters?
+What Are Squatters?

 A conventional squatters definition covers people who live on your property without permission.
 Of course, that includes quite a lot of possible parties.

-Weirdly, the same can also be said of Airbnb guests who overstay in some situations.
 There are now even Airbnb squatter rights of sorts that must be considered.

 In most areas, anyone who lives on your property for more than 30 days with permission can claim rights as, in the eyes of the law, they become your tenants.
 When this happens, you will usually need to carry out an eviction procedure.